adamsilver/adamsilver.io-jekyll/_posts/2015-06-22-the-disadvantages-of-javascript-polyfills.md

 		};
 	}

 But what about browsers lacking `Object.create`?
 Nothing happens.
 The user gets the degraded experience as the browser doesn't cut the mustard.
-This is the very essence of Progressive Enhancement and why it is so important to producing reliable front-end code.
+This is the very essence of Progressive Enhancement and why it is so important in producing reliable front-end code.

 ## Summary